thexerocouk/thexerocouk.github.io/_posts/2024-09-19-Breaking-EAP-TLS.md

 ---
 layout: post
-title: "EAP-TLS: Breaking Into Secure TLS Deployments"
+title: title: "EAP-TLS Security: How Attackers Exploit Enterprise Wi-Fi Vulnerabilities"
 date: 2024-09-19
 author: TheXero
 comments: true
 categories: wifi
-description: "Discover how attackers can exploit vulnerabilities in EAP-TLS, one of the most secure Wi-Fi authentication protocols, and learn how to protect your network against these threats."
+description: description: "Learn how attackers exploit EAP-TLS vulnerabilities in enterprise Wi-Fi networks and how to secure your devices with best practices and real-world examples."
 excerpt: "Explore the hidden vulnerabilities of EAP-TLS and learn how attackers break into even the most secure TLS deployments.
 A must-read for network security professionals."
 tags: [training, wireless, security, EAP-TLS, penetration testing, Wi-Fi]
 thumbnail: /images/eap-tls.png
 image: /images/eap-tls.png
 ---

+### TL;DR – EAP-TLS Wi-Fi Authentication in a Nutshell

+EAP-TLS ensures strong mutual authentication using digital certificates between client and server, making it one of the most secure enterprise Wi-Fi protocols.

+Authentication involves several steps, including certificate exchange and a 4-Way Handshake to establish a secure connection.

+Vulnerabilities exist, particularly in username disclosure and certificate trust issues (e.g., self-signed or overly trusted third-party certificates).

+Misconfigured client devices are a common attack vector—often more exploitable than the network itself.

+Rogue network attacks can exploit mobile devices seeking known SSIDs, enabling MitM or credential theft if identity and certificate validation are weak.

 In our last post, we discussed various authentication methods for enterprise Wi-Fi networks.
 Today, we’ll be focusing on **EAP-TLS (Extensible Authentication Protocol - Transport Layer Security)**, regarded as one of the most secure authentication protocols in use today.
 We’ll walk through its process, highlight potential vulnerabilities, and examine what attackers can exploit.
 But first, a quick refresher.

-### A Quick Recap
+### What is EAP-TLS?
+Quick Recap of the Protocol

 EAP-TLS provides robust security by enforcing **mutual authentication**—both the client and the server must validate each other’s digital certificates.
 This mutual validation ensures a high level of trust between the connecting device and the network.